sourcenetwork/docs.source.network/docs/query-specification/sorting-and-ordering.md

     }
 }
 ```
+The syntax indicates:

-Here we indicated which field we wanted to sort on (published_at) and which direction we wanted to order by (descending).
+- the field we wanted to sort on `published_at`
+- direction we wanted to order by `descending`.

-Fields may be sorted either Ascending or Descending.

 Sorting can be applied to multiple fields in the same query.
-The order of which sort is applied first, is the same as the field order in the sort object.
+The sort order is same as the field order in the sorted object.

-Let's find all books ordered by earliest published date and then by title descending
+The query below finds all books ordered by earliest published date and then by title descending.
 ```javascript
 {
     books(sort: { published_at: ASC, title: DESC }) {